 The menopause is where the menstrual cycle comes to an end due to naturally declining levels of hormones.
 It typically begins around the ages of 45-50 and lasts for an average of 4-5 years however the age of onset and duration is unique for each person going through it.
 The menopause itself is actually split into different transitory stages, beginning in the perimenopause where the cyclical nature of menstruation becomes irregular, and ending in the postmenopausal period which is signposted by the experience of no bleeding (amenorrhoea) for 12 consecutive months.

-While some will experience little to no difficulty during this time there are many unwelcome symptoms that can accompany the menopausal transition such as hot flushes/flashes, night sweats, insomnia, vaginal dryness and itching, sexual dysfunction, anxiety and depression.
+While some will experience little to no difficulty during this time, many unwelcome symptoms can accompany the menopausal transition such as hot flushes/flashes, night sweats, insomnia, vaginal dryness and itching, sexual dysfunction, anxiety and depression.

 Across the world, prevalence studies have reported that depression is experienced by 28-40% of menopausal woman .
 When split into the transitory stages, the prevalence is the lowest in the premenopausal period and is relatively similar across the perimenopause and the postmenopausal period .
-Sadly, there is very little research surrounding menopausal depression even though it can be a common symptom of the menopause and can be debilitating for those who experience it.
+Sadly, there is very little research surrounding menopausal depression even though it can be debilitating for those who experience it.

 What is the cause?